-- The student has earned a cumulative (overall) Grade Point Average (GPA) of LESS THAN 2.0 and the student has attempted 30 OR MORE University of Cincinnati credit hours. - · All credit hours that have been completed, as well as credit hours that have been attempted but not completed, count as credits attempted.
-Grades of F, W, UW, I, WX, X count as credit hours attempted but not completed for academic standing purposes.
+- The student has earned a cumulative (overall) Grade Point Average (GPA) of LESS THAN 2.0. - The student has attempted 30 OR MORE University of Cincinnati credit hours.
+All credit hours that have been completed, as well as credit hours that have been attempted but not completed, count as credits attempted.
+Grades of F, W, UW, I, WX, X would constitute credits that were attempted but not completed.

 Academic Probation is a serious and urgent call for the student to assess challenges and constraints that may be affecting academic progress, formulate plans and strategies to address these challenges, and implement an action plan to support success going forward.

-During any semester in which a student is placed on Academic Probation, the student must earn a minimum TERM (semester) GPA of 2.0 or above.
+Our mission at UC Blue Ash is to support student success each step of the way - in good as well as challenging times.
+We will provide the tools, resources and support that help "make it possible" for students to achieve good academic standing.
+We expect that students will "make it happen" by fully engaging in these resources and supports.
+During any semester in which a student is placed on Academic Probation, the student must earn a minimum TFRM (semester) GPA of 2.0 or above.
 Should the student not earn the minimum term GPA of 2.0, the student will be placed on Academic Suspension by the University of Cincinnati.
 A student who is placed on University Academic Suspension is ineligible to enroll for classes, ineligible for financial aid and ineligible to participate in student clubs and organizations.
 A student may be placed on University Academic Probation during any UC semester - fall, spring or summer.
 The student will be notified of her or his University Academic Probation status through the student's University of Cincinnati (UC) student e-mail account.
-The Office of Academic Affairs at UC Blue Ash will provide one or more additional notifications to enrolled students.
+The Office of Academic Affairs at UC Blue Ash will provide one or more additional notifications.
 While on Academic Probation, a student must earn a term GPA of 2.0 to avoid academic suspension.
 Academic Probation standing remains in effect until the student's cumulative (overall) GPA improves to 2.0 or above.

-Full details of the University of Cincinnati Academic Standing Policy can be found at: uc.edu/registrar/policies and procedures/ undergrad\acad\standing.html the student is placed on University Academic Suspension.
-While on University Academic Suspension, the student will not be permitted to enroll in classes for a minimum of one year.
-If the student has already registered for classes for a future term, those classes will be administratively dropped (meaning the enrollment is cancelled).
+Full details of the University of Cincinnati Academic Standing Policy can be found at: uc.edu/registrar/policies_and_procedures/ undergrad_acad_standing.html